zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 python3 -m http.server 8888
 ```

-This step is to start an http server server for the device to download the busybox file
+This step is to start an http server server for the device to download the busybox file<br>

 **Step 3:**  Open a new command line terminal under the exploit file and execute the following command